September 6, 2024

 If the purpose of the encounter is to manage the pain rather than the underlying condition, then you should assign a pain code and sequence it first.

-Types of Pain Codes
+What are the Different Types of ICD-10 Pain Codes

 You can find pain codes in three different places in the ICD-10-CM manual: